askeksa/Jingler/DESIGN.md

 :---        | :---                    | :---
 Type        | number, bitmask, buffer | Numbers are 64-bit floats.
 Width       | mono, stereo            | Mono signals are automatically converted to stereo as needed, but not vice versa.
-Context     | note-local, global      | A note-local signal has one instance for every currently playing note.
+Context     | voice, global           | A voice signal has one instance for every currently playing note of the voice.
 Scope(?)    | static, dynamic         | A global signal is static if it is constant or only depends on constants.
-A note-local signal is static if it is available when the note is triggered.
+A voice signal is static if it is available when the note is triggered.
 All other signals are dynamic, meaning their value (may) vary from one sample to the next.

 ### Nodes

-Input and output connections to nodes are characterized according to the same properties as signals, indicating what is expected on the inputs and produced at the outputs.
+Input and output connectors to nodes are characterized according to the same properties as signals, indicating what is expected on the inputs and produced at the outputs.
 Furthermore, inputs and outputs can be *generic*, meaning that (for that particular property) they accept any kind of value in, and the kind